 Phytochemicals are chemicals found exclusively in plants that work to protect that plant from diseases, and fun fact: Research shows they do the same thing for humans.

 Sulforaphane is part of a family called isothiocyanates that you'll find in our cancer-fighting foods, the cruciferous vegetables.
-Eating sulforaphane-rich veggies may protect against cancer through seven mechanisms: less inflammation, sharper brain, better mood, improved cardiovascular health, and more insulin sensitivity.
-It even flips the body into fat-burning mode for weight loss.
-And as a gut health expert, how could I not mention that it reverses dysbiosis?
+Eating sulforaphane-rich veggies1 may protect against cancer through seven mechanisms: less inflammation, sharper brain, better mood, improved cardiovascular health, and more insulin sensitivity.
+It even flips the body into fat-burning mode2 for weight loss.
+And as a gut health expert, how could I not mention that it reverses dysbiosis3?
 More healthy gut microbes, more butyrate, and repair of the tight junctions that break down in leaky gut.

 Fiber is one of my favorite topics, as you may have guessed from the title of my forthcoming book, Fiber Fueled.
 A plant-based diet means more fiber and—let me tell you—we need it.
 Prebiotic fiber is food for your gut microbes.
 When they feast on it, they release postbiotic short-chain fatty acids (SCFAs) that have healing effects throughout the body.